eigenhombre/eigenhombre.github.com/_posts/2013-04-19-processes-vs-threads-for-testing.md

 optimize the feedback cycle during development.

-A straightforward way to test these components is to run them all in separate programs (locally or distributed).
-However, you'll get much better performance from your tests if you run them as local threads:
+A straightforward way to test these components is to run them all in separate programs (locally or distributed), each in their own process.
+However, you're likely to get much better performance from your many short-running tests if you run the components as local threads in a single process.
+The components running in these threads would, of course, still talk to each other via RPC, ZeroMQ, etc., same as if they were processes.
+But for short tests the setup and teardown for threads is much faster.
+The most trivial example (assigning a value to a variabled) shows the difference dramatically:

 {% highlight python %}